cw1204772/AIC2018_iamai/Readme.md

 ## Requirements

+It requires both python 2 and 3 to run our system.
 * Python 2.7 or newer:
   Please install [detectron](https://github.com/facebookresearch/Detectron), a powerful open-sourced object detector thanks to Facebook.
 Please refer to the [INSTALL.md](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md) to install all dependencies for inference.
 * Python 3.5 or newer: